kokopepe/powershellcreatingtime/intro/generalistvsspecialist/generalistspecialist.md

 - But there is also the possibility to go down the path of leveraging the impact IA for an  specialist and maximize it becoming a 10x engineer (Specialist in times of AI)

 <br>
----

-# 🧠 Human Advantage: Soft Skills
+## 🧠 Human Advantage: Soft Skills

-  🎨 <b>Creative & Contextual Insight:</b> Humans excel at thinking outside the box and understanding context that AI may miss.
+- 🎨 <b>Creative & Contextual Insight:</b> Humans excel at thinking outside the box and understanding context that AI may miss.<br>
-  🤝 <b>Collaborative Innovation:</b> Building relationships, mentoring, and driving synergy within teams.
+- 🤝 <b>Collaborative Innovation:</b> Building relationships, mentoring, and driving synergy within teams.<br>
-  ⚖️ <b>Ethical & Moral Judgment:</b> Complex decisions often require human values, empathy, and responsibility.
+- ⚖️ <b>Ethical & Moral Judgment:</b> Complex decisions often require human values, empathy, and responsibility.<br>
-  🧭 <b>Strategic Oversight:</b> Human teams set vision, ensure quality, and address unforeseen challenges.
+- 🧭 <b>Strategic Oversight:</b> Human teams set vision, ensure quality, and address unforeseen challenges.<br>

+## 🏗️ T-Shaped Skills: The Modern Advantage

+  - 🔎 <b>Deep Expertise:</b> Become an expert in at least one domain—be it a programming language, platform, product, methodology, or even a soft skill.
+Be authoritative in your specialty.<br>
+  - 🌐 <b>Broad Knowledge:</b> Build general knowledge across multiple areas (e.g., Python, API, ServiceNow, PowerShell, AWS, Azure, SQL).
+Understand business processes and workflows within your organization.</br>
+  - 🤖 <b>Leverage AI to Connect the Dots:</b> Use AI to combine your broad skills and technologies, creating innovative solutions that add value. <br>
+  - 💡 <b>Soft Skills Matter:</b> Creative problem-solving, cross-functional collaboration, and strategic thinking become even more valuable.
+Use your contextual knowledge and AI tools together to maximize your impact.</br>

 ---